min2ha/ukwa-site/content/target/53165/index.en.md

   "subject": "UK General Election 2017"
 }

-# Board of Deputies of British Jews: The Jewish Manifesto

 In each section, the Manifesto outlines ‘Policy Asks’ on which the Board of Deputies would like support from the Government and parliamentarians.
 As a summary, it also highlights ‘Ten Commitments’ that capture the essence of the community’s needs.